-Prerequisite: Ve281 or Graduate Standing.
+Prerequisite: Ve281 & Ve370

 Introduction to compiling techniques including parsing algorithms, semantic processing and optimization.
 Students implement a compiler for a substantial programming language using a compiler generating system.

 Ve484.
 Data Mining (4 credits) (Has not been offered in the past 2 years)